couchbaselabs/CloudPublicAPISample/README.md

 # CloudPublicAPISample

-_For Couchbase Server 5.0 see [this branch](https://github.com/couchbaselabs/try-cb-python/tree/5.0) for latest changes to authentication_

-# Couchbase Python travel-sample Application REST Backend
-This is a sample application for getting started with Couchbase Cloud Public API .
-The application lists the cloud connections
+This is a sample application to demonstrate using Couchbase Cloud Public API to automate operations The application lists the cloud connections

 ![Application](app.png)